ilkinulas/P2P4Android/README.md

 });
 ```

-Create your own messages by extending com.appsonfire.p2p.Message.
+* Create your own messages by extending com.appsonfire.p2p.Message.
-Messages are converted to JSON string before sending to peers.
+* Messages are converted to JSON string before being sent to peers.
-Received text messages (in JSON format) are converted to Message instances and delivered to application via NetworkListener interface.
+* Received text messages (in JSON format) are converted to Message instances and delivered to application via NetworkListener interface.

 ```java
 package test;